Excessive growth hormone is almost always caused by a noncancerous (benign) pituitary tumor.

 The diagnosis is confirmed by blood tests, which usually show high levels of both growth hormone and insulin-like growth factor 1 (IGF-1).
 Because growth hormone is released in short bursts and the levels of growth hormone often fluctuate dramatically even in people without acromegaly, a single high level of growth hormone in the blood is insufficient to make the diagnosis.
-Doctors must give something that would normally suppress growth hormone levels, most commonly a glucose drink (the oral glucose tolerance test), and show that normal suppression does not occur.
+Doctors must give something that would normally suppress growth hormone levels, most commonly a glucose drink (the oral glucose tolerance test Oral glucose tolerance test Diabetes mellitus is a disorder in which the body does not produce enough or respond normally to insulin, causing blood sugar (glucose) levels to be abnormally high.
+Symptoms of diabetes may... read more ), and show that normal suppression does not occur.
 This test is not necessary when the clinical features of acromegaly are obvious, the IGF-1 level is high, or a tumor is seen in the pituitary on CT or MRI.

-Surgery by an experienced surgeon is currently regarded as the best first treatment for most people with acromegaly caused by a tumor.
+Surgery to remove the pituitary tumor by an experienced surgeon is currently regarded as the best first treatment for most people with gigantism and acromegaly caused by a tumor.
 It results in an immediate reduction in tumor size and growth hormone production, most often without causing deficiency of other pituitary hormones.

 Unfortunately, tumors are often large by the time they are found, and surgery alone does not usually cure the disorder.
-Radiation therapy is often used as a follow-up treatment, particularly if a substantial amount of the tumor remains after surgery and acromegaly persists.
+Long-term treatment with medication is often needed after surgery.
+Radiation therapy is sometimes used as a follow-up treatment, particularly if a substantial amount of the tumor remains after surgery and acromegaly symptoms persist despite other treatments.